IT-Academy-BCN/ita-challenges-backend/README.md

 ### Installation

 #### Required programs

+It is important to make sure you have all these tools installed and configured correctly before you start working on the project.

 - **MongoDB**: MongoDB is a NoSQL database widely used in application development.
 It is used to store and retrieve data efficiently.
 You can download [MongoCompass](https://www.mongodb.com/try/download/compass) from the official website.